 Know the Conference Theme

 Before writing, thoroughly understand the conference’s theme and scope.
 Ensure your paper aligns with these themes to increase relevance.
-Tailoring your paper to fit the conference’s focus can greatly improve your chances of acceptance.
+Customizing your paper to fit the conference’s focus can greatly improve your chances of acceptance.

 Follow Submission Guidelines